ChtiJS/chtijs.francejs.org/documents/bios/en/neemzy.md

-Full-stack developer who fell into web stuff as a boy.
+Full-stack developer who fell into web stuff as a kid.
+Repentant Symfonist.
+React and Vue.js expert.
+Apple hater writing code on a Mac.
-Mainly writes PHP, but also more and more JavaScript.
-Has an irrational fear of Mac / Ruby / Sass users.
 Suffering from Patrick Modiano's syndrome which sometimes prevents him from finishing his